-The U.S. Virgin Islands have officially reopened their borders for tourism on June 1st, allowing both American visitors and international tourists to enter, but you can only fly IN from the United States.
+The U.S. Virgin Islands will officially reopen its borders for a second time starting on September 19th, allowing both American visitors and international tourists to enter, but you can only fly IN from the United States.

-If you are a U.S. citizens you don’t even need a passport to go.
+If you are a U.S. citizen you don’t even need a passport to go.

 This article will show you which flights have already resumed to islands, what hotels are currently open, and any rules that travelers need to follow during their visit to the U.S. Virgin Islands.